 The Venice Biennale is the granddaddy of them all.
 Established in 1895, when world's fairs were the trend, the art from various nations were showcased in the Giardini (the Garden), which is host to several national pavilions, each with its own unique history of architectural development.

 The huge exhibition has expanded in size throughout the city of Venice, with new pavilions and exhibition sites being added each time.
 The Venice Biennale takes place from June to November during odd-numbered calendar years.

-documenta in Kassel, Germany is not a biennial, since it is held every 5 years.
+documenta in Kassel, Germany is not a biennial, since it is held every five years.
 However, it ranks in prestige and importance with the world's top biennials and triennials.